 Their full-length debut, The Stray Birds, was lauded by radio stations and listeners across the country and named to the Top 10 Folk/Americana Releases of 2012 by NPR.
 Passionate live performances led to appearances on NPR’s Mountain Stage, the Philadelphia Folk Festival, the Kerrville Folk Festival, and the Falcon Ridge Folk Festival.

 The band maintains an ambitious touring schedule and revels in the energy of each room.
-Hailed by No Depression as “a band destined for global success,” The Stray Birds are slated to perform at the 2014 Celtic Connections festival in Scotland, and will follow that appearance with a month-long tour of the United Kingdom and Ireland.
+Hailed by No Depression as “a band destined for global success,” The Stray Birds performed at the 2014 Celtic Connections festival in Scotland, and followed that appearance with a string of sold-out dates in the United Kingdom and Ireland.